lukahn/Square-Enix-Software-Token-OTP/README.md

 ## Notes:
 1. The token is stored in /data/data/com.square_enix_software_token/files/VDS_dfms4142
 1. The token always starts with "0004", and has a length of 1960 characters.
-I wonder if this could be a version number (4).
+    1. The 0004 repreesents the version number.
+Older versions start with 0001, and have 1586 characters.
+Loading an old version of this file in the new app converts it to the 0004 version above.
 1. The token is in uppercase hex.
     1. The token in this file changes each time the "Show One-Time Password" button is pressed.
     1. Deleting this token when the app is closed means that the registration process needs to be restarted from the EULA stage.